makeri89/imposter/README.md

 First, install this extension.

 Create a folder named `ip-data` in the root directory of your project.
-Copy or create a file into that directory that you want to automatically write later.
+Copy or create a file into that directory that you want to use later to write another file from.

-Open the command palette with `ctrl+shift+p` and find a command `imposter: Start coding` and run it by pressing `Enter`.
+Open an empty file, open the command palette with `ctrl+shift+p` and find a command `imposter: Start coding` and run it by pressing `Enter`.

-It will prompt you a file name you want to use, enter a name of a file inside the `ip-data` directory and start typing!
+It will prompt you to enter a file name you want to use, enter a name of a file inside the `ip-data` directory and start typing!